 Link building is a long-term off-site SEO strategy that involves building backlinks from other websites to improve your website’s position on Google rankings.
 According to Backlinko, there’s a clear correlation between total backlinks and Google rankings.
 The study found that pages with quality backlinks rank above pages that don’t have as many backlinks.
 The #1 result in Google has an average of 3.8x more backlinks than those in position #2-#10.

 Below are some ways to generate backlinks to boost your off-page SEO:

-- Content creation.
-“Content is king.”
-This phrase is a cliché but it is true.
-If your blog posts offer great value to your target audience, then it will likely get shared on social media, and be linked back to by other blog posts.
+If your blog posts offer great value to your target audience, they will likely be shared on social media and linked to other blog posts.

-Local search engine optimization (SEO) is a highly effective offsite SEO strategy.
-This technique helps your business be more visible within local search results, where the competition to rank may not be as high.
+Local search engine optimisation (Local SEO) helps your business be more visible within local search results, where the competition to rank may be lower.

-People often search for products and services near them.
-If you let Google know your physical location and your offerings, your business would start showing up on SERPs for potential customers within your vicinity.
+By letting Google know your physical location and your services, your business will start showing up on SERPs for potential customers within your vicinity.

-These statistics make a strong case to localize your website:
+These statistics make a solid case to localise your website:

 - 46% of all Google searches are looking for local information.
 (GoGulf)

 - 72% of consumers that did a local search visited a store within five miles.
 (HubSpot Marketing Statistics)